General Chair (In no particular order)

 Pier Paolo Piccaluga is an Associate Professor of Pathology at the Department of Medical and Surgical Sciences at the Bologna University School of Medicine.
 He is also a co-founder and Executive Physician at the Biobank of Research, IRCCS S. Orsola-Malpighi Hospital in Italy.
 He has led the Molecular Hematopathology Laboratory for many years.
 In 2018, he was appointed to teach at Queen Mary University of London (UK) and Jomo Kenyatta University of Agriculture and Technology in Nairobi (Kenya), and since 2023, at the University of Nairobi and the University of Botswana.
 He is the author of several international publications indexed in the Current Contents (including Nature Medicine, Journal of Clinical Investigation, Journal of Experimental Medicine, Journal of Clinical Oncology, Blood, Lancet Oncology, and Lancet Infectious Diseases, with a total impact factor >1,000, a mean impact factor >6, and an H-index of 62 (ranked among the VIA-Academy Top Italian Scientists).
 He is the author of several presentations at national and international conferences.
 Dr. Piccaluga has participated in several clinical trials as a coordinator or sub-investigator and has won multiple awards for his contributions to study and research.
 He has served as a Principal Investigator (PI) in various research projects funded by nationally and internationally recognized organizations.
 He is the Editor-in-Chief of the World Journal of Hematology, Digital Medicine and Healthcare Technology, Advances in Precision Medicine, and the Journal of Cancer Biomoleculars and Therapeutics.

-Organizing Committee Executive Chair
+Organizing Committee Executive Chair (In no particular order)

-Ling Tao, Fudan University, China
+Ling Tao, Researcher, Fudan University, China

-Organizing Committee Member
+Organizing Committee Member (In no particular order)

 Ahmed G. Hegazi, National Research Center, Egypt